cromulencellc/hackasat-finals-2022/README.md

 This repository contains the open source release for the Hack-a-Sat 3 2022 final event.

+Final scores from the event are posted at https://finals.2022.hackasat.com/

 Released artifacts include:

 * Source code for all challenges